adamprocter/games_design/2015_16/Level 4/Semester 2/1_3_Gardens.md

 A Tumblr
 Padlet
 Niice
+OneNote

+### Present

+On Monday the 7th of March you will present your research findings to each other.
+The format this takes will be up to you, it could be Prezi, video, sketchbooks or a combination of all 3, you select the most appropriate way to present your findings.
+You should think hard about your presentation and use all of the Schools resource that you require to present in.

 ### Research
 Your research should include: target audience and analysis.
 First hand research must be undertaken.